Etta James: 1960–1978: Chess and Warner Bros. years

 James started adding gospel elements in her music the following year, releasing "Something's Got a Hold on Me", which peaked at number four on the R&B chart and was a Top 40 pop hit.
 That success was quickly followed by "Stop the Wedding", which reached number six on the R&B chart and also had gospel elements.
 In 1963, she had another major hit with "Pushover" and released the live album Etta James Rocks the House, recorded at the New Era Club in Nashville, Tennessee.
 After a couple of years of minor hits, James's career started to suffer after 1965.
 After a period of isolation, she returned to recording in 1967 and reemerged with more gutsy R&B numbers thanks to her recording at the legendary FAME Studios in Muscle Shoals, Alabama.
 These sessions yielded her comeback hit "Tell Mama", co-written by Clarence Carter, which reached number ten on the R&B chart and number twenty-three for pop.
 An album of the same name was also released that year and included her take on Otis Redding's "Security".
 The B-side of "Tell Mama" was "I'd Rather Go Blind", which became a blues classic and has been recorded by many other artists.
 In her autobiography, Rage to Survive, she wrote that she heard the song outlined by her friend Ellington "Fugi" Jordan when she visited him in prison.
 According to her account, she wrote the rest of the song with Jordan but for tax reasons gave her songwriting credit to her partner at the time, Billy Foster.

 Following this success, James became an in-demand concert performer, though she never again reached the heyday of her early to mid-1960s success.
 Her records continued to chart in the R&B Top 40 in the early 1970s, with singles such as "Losers Weepers" (1970) and "I Found a Love" (1972).
 Though James continued to record for Chess, she was devastated by the death of record executive Leonard Chess in 1969.
 James ventured into rock and funk with the release of her self-titled album in 1973, with production from the famed rock producer Gabriel Mekler, who had worked with Steppenwolf and Janis Joplin.
 Joplin had admired James and had covered "Tell Mama" in concert.
-James' 1973 album, exhibiting a mixture of musical styles, was nominated for a Grammy Award.
+James's 1973 album, exhibiting a mixture of musical styles, was nominated for a Grammy Award.
 The album did not produce any major hits, however, and neither did the follow-up album, Come a Little Closer, in 1974, though, like '73's Etta James before it, the album was also critically acclaimed.